 Some will consider that the above is a good first step.
-Those who compare that to the gospel proclaiming financial priorities of the old WCG under Herbert W. Armstrong, what was done at the start of the old GCG, or the start of the Living Church of God (LCG) will realize that COGWA obviously is relegating gospel proclamation a relatively low financial priority.
+Those who compare that to the gospel proclaiming financial priorities of the old WCG under Herbert W. Armstrong, what was done at the start of the Continuing Church of God will realize that COGWA obviously is relegating gospel proclamation a relatively low financial priority.
 COGWA does not want to be so cold as to not do it, but neither so hot that it is a top priority (cf. Revelation 3).

 In a member letter dated 8/19/11, COGWA's new Board stated the following:

 Of the three major steps needed to establish a permanent governance and administrative system, two are now complete—we have selected our form of governance, and the Ministerial Board of Directors has now been named.
 A remaining major step is for the MBOD to name a president and to approve the management team he selects…If we are right in God’s sight, then He will bless us in what we do.
 If we are not right then we will struggle and eventually fail…